Children’s barrack in Auschwitz II-Birkenau at the Auschwitz-Birkenau Memorial and Museum, 2017

-Anita Weisbord, a Holocaust survivor, shares her experiences growing up in a Jewish family in pre-war Austria, her recollection of Adolf Hitler’s rise to power, her experience being deported to England during the Kindertransport, and her immigration to America.
+Anita Nagel Weisbord, a Holocaust survivor who sadly passed away in November 2022, shares her experiences growing up in a Jewish family in pre-war Austria, her recollection of Adolf Hitler’s rise to power, her experience being deported to England during the Kindertransport, and her immigration to America.
 Click here to watch.

 Hanne Liebmann, born in Karlsruhe, Germany, describes pre-war antisemitism, her family’s deportation to Gurs concentration camp in southern France, the refuge she was provided by community of Protestant pacificts in Le Chambon, France, her escape into Switzerland, and reflections about modern authoritarianism versus that of Nazi Germany.
 Click to here to watch.

 Renée Kann Silver, a Holocaust survivor who was born in the German state of Saarland in 1931, recalls her experiences living as a Jewish child among the culture of German Nazism and French patriotism.
 Eventually her family was deported to the Gurs concentration camp in southern France, where her mother made the decision to send Renée and her sister to hide in the Protestant community of Le Chambon.
 She also describes her family’s reunion and escape to Switzerland.
 Click here to watch.